Contact Ren at 310-567-5704 or ren@rensmith.com

 10. Consider hiring a professional stager.
 If you’re moving out prior to the sale and the house will be empty, you may want to hire a company to bring in some simple pieces to make the house look cozy and pretty and live-in-able.

-Copyright © 2024 Ren Smith.
+Copyright © 2024 Mobile Homes Malibu.
 Site by A+A

 Coldwell Banker is a real estate broker licensed by the State of California and abides by Equal Housing Opportunity laws.
 License Number 01866771.
 All material presented herein is intended for informational purposes only and is compiled from sources deemed reliable but has not been verified.
 Changes in price, condition, sale or withdrawal may be made without notice.
 No statement is made as to accuracy of any description.
 All measurements and square footage are approximate.